 Asking for help is an inherent part of being a successful small business owner.
 During these challenging times, it’s important to seek reliable advice and support.
 Example solutions:

-Homewise (Toronto, ON) is a digital mortgage provider that uses machine learning and automation to enable home buyers to get their best mortgage from over 30 lenders with a simple, full-service digital experience.
+Homewise (Toronto, ON) is a digital mortgage provider that uses machine learning and automation to enable home buyers to get their best mortgage from over 30 lenders with a simple,

 Emma (Quebec City, QC) is a family-centric life insurance platform that makes buying life insurance easy, affordable and accessible.
 Their solution leverages big data to underwrite their insurance, and a proprietary chat function that allows customers to get on-demand advice from experts.